McDonnell F-101 "Voodoo"

 All kits got a grey base coat.
 Corrections with putty and sanding were made as needed.
 Next, the colour schemes were airbrushed with the Harder Steinbeck airbrush

 The markings are for 409 squadron "Night Hawks" Canadian Voodoo with bi-lingual titles "Canadian Armed Forces / Forces Armees Canadiennes ".
-These titles and their styles varied somewhat during the years.
+The titles and their styles varied somewhat during the years.
 In the Revell kit they read only "Canada", so variations are possible when making more kits.
+The fuselage roundels were now 20 inch.

 (2) For the reconnaissance RF-101B a typical Vietnam camouflage was applied.
 Mr.Hobby Gunze Sangyo acrylics were used, starting with the lighter lower FS36622 “off white/grey”: